Omar Sharif: Other films

-1970s

 Sharif played Captain Nemo for European TV in an adaptation of Mysterious Island (1973).

-Sharif appeared in a romantic thriller alongside Julie Andrews for Blake Edwards, The Tamarind Seed (1974); it did well at the box office and the critics gave good reviews.

-He supported Richard Harris and David Hemmings in a thriller, Juggernaut (1974).
+He appeared in a romantic thriller alongside Julie Andrews for Blake Edwards, The Tamarind Seed (1974); it did well at the box office and the critics gave good reviews.
+He then supported Richard Harris and David Hemmings in a thriller, Juggernaut (1974).

-Sharif reprised the role of Nick Arnstein in the sequel to Funny Girl, Funny Lady in 1975.
+Sharif reprised the role of Nick Arnstein in the sequel to Funny Girl, Funny Lady, in 1975.
 He starred in a West German thriller Crime and Passion (1976) and had a cameo in Edwards' The Pink Panther Strikes Again (1976).

-Sharif had a small role in Ashanti (1979), starring Caine and a bigger one in Bloodline (1979).
+Sharif had a small role in Ashanti (1979) and a bigger one in Bloodline (1979), starring Audrey Hepburn.

 "I lost money on gambling, buying horses, things like that", he later said.
 "So I made those movies which I knew were rubbish...
 I'd call my agent and tell him to accept any part, just to bail myself out."

 1980s

 Sharif had a lead part in a spy spoof, S*H*E (1980) and was second-billed (after James Coburn) in The Baltimore Bullet (1980).
 He had supporting parts in a Chevy Chase comedy Oh!
 Heavenly Dog (1981) and a Ryan O'Neal thriller Green Ice (1981) (which was made in the 1970s), and a small role in the comedy Top Secret!
 (1984).

 He appeared on stage in a production of The Sleeping Prince in 1983, saying he "appeared in the bad films of great directors".

 Sharif worked steadily in television, appearing in Pleasure Palace (1981), Peter the Great (1986), and Anastasia: The Mystery of Anna (1986) (as Nicholas II of Russia).
 He had supporting parts in Grand Larceny (1987) and The Possessed (1988).
-He also appeared in the movie Rambo III (1988) as Masoud.
 His first notable credit in a while was Mountains of the Moon (1990) but Sharif's part was only small.
 He was the subject of This Is Your Life in 1989, when he was surprised by Michael Aspel outside his Paris apartment.
+In Egypt, he starred in The Puppeteer (1989) alongside Mervat Amin, where he played a role of a puppeteer living in rural Egypt.